bjnord/coding_practice/advent-2018/day-15/README.md

 Outcome: 29 * 172 = **4988**
 ```

+\[The puzzle does not give the answer for the first summarized example above.\]

-In the second example above, the Elves need only 4 attack power:
+In the second summarized example above, the Elves need only 4 attack power:

 ```
 #######       #######